 What do I need to know about COVID-19 vaccines?

-Experts agree that the COVID-19 vaccine may be recommended for people with cancer, cancer survivors, and those currently on cancer treatment, including chemotherapy and immunotherapy.
+Safety in people with cancer.
+Experts agree that the COVID-19 vaccine is recommended for people with cancer, cancer survivors, and those currently on cancer treatment, including chemotherapy and immunotherapy.
+The best available evidence suggests the odds of dying or experiencing severe complications from COVID-19 are roughly 2 times higher if you are someone with cancer than a person without cancer.
 The only people who should not be offered the vaccine are those who may have a harmful reaction, such as anaphylaxis, to a specific vaccine component.
 Talk with your doctor or your cancer care team about whether a COVID-19 vaccine is recommended for you, based on your own medical history.
-Your doctor will also have more information, over time, about when a vaccine is available for you.
 Read an FAQ about the COVID-19 vaccine and how it relates to people with cancer.
 (This link takes you to a different ASCO website.)

 What is COVID-19?